 Newton, Jennifer

 This course offers students intensive study of a special topic in American literature.
 Students will study a specific theme, author, genre, or period within the broad literary history of the United States.
 This study will equip students to broaden their engagement in American literature.
 It is recommended that at least one literature survey course be taken prior.
-Prerequisite: ENG 123.
-(3 units; As offered)
+Prerequisite: ENG123 (3 Units)

 InstructorStart DateDaysTimeLocation

 This course offers students an intensive study of a special topic in British Literature.
 Students will study a specific theme, author, genre, or period within the broad literary history of Great Britain.
 This study will equip students to broaden their engagement in British literature.
 It is recommended that at least one literature survey course be taken prior.
-Prerequisite: ENG 123.
-(3 units; As offered)
+Prerequisite: ENG123 (3 Units)

 InstructorStart DateDaysTimeLocation